-In Bury we are supporting the Government's request to try and stop case numbers rising further, that everyone without symptoms gets regularly tested for coronavirus.
+In Bury we are supporting the Government's ask that everyone without symptoms gets regularly tested for coronavirus.

-An estimated 1 in 3 people who have the virus don't know that they do, so they could unknowingly be passing it on to their loved ones or work colleagues.
+An estimated 1 in 3 people have the virus but don't know it, and so they could unknowingly pass it on to their loved ones or work colleagues.

-Regular rapid testing, twice a week, helps to pick up cases that might otherwise not have been discovered.
+Regular rapid testing twice a week helps to pick up cases that might otherwise not have been discovered.
 With this knowledge we can break the chain of transmission, helping us to protect people around us and safely get back to the things we enjoy and a more normal way of life.